jonhoo/fantoccini/README.md

     })
     .await
     .map_err(fantoccini::error::CmdError::from)?;
-// and voilla, we now have the bytes for the Wikipedia logo! assert!(pixels.len() > 0);
+// and voilà, we now have the bytes for the Wikipedia logo! assert!(pixels.len() > 0);
 println!("Wikipedia logo is {}b", pixels.len());